Skip To Main Content

 The School's eight-acre solar field, featuring over 8,000 photovoltaic solar panels, came online in January 2012 and produced approximately 40-percent of the School's energy needs.
 By the end of the decade, Berkshire was recognized for matching 100-percent of the School's electricity usage with Green-e Energy certified Renewable Energy Certificates and several electronic car-charging stations were installed on campus.

-The Morgan-Bellas-Dixon Math and Science Center overlooking Buck Valley opened in the fall of 2012 and in 2013, Berkshire's new Visual Arts Center opened, featuring The Warren Family Gallery which showcases a range of exhibits, including art from students, alumni and local artists.
+The Bellas/Dixon Math and Science Center, later renamed Morgan-Bellas-Dixon, overlooking Buck Valley opened in the fall of 2012 and in 2013, the Kennard Visual Arts Center opened, featuring The Warren Family Gallery which showcases a range of exhibits, including art from students, alumni and local artists.

 In November 2013, Pieter Mulder was named Berkshire's sixteenth Head of School.
 The following January, the School appointed its first-ever female Chair of the Board of Trustees, Alice Ehreclou Cole '76.
 In the fall of 2015, Berkshire celebrated the close of its highly successful $224 million Hail Berkshire Campaign and the reopening of the newly renovated Geier Library which quickly became a gathering place for study and relaxation.